w3c/wcag-act-rules/content/rules/afw4f7/proposed.md

 #### Passed Example 1

-<a class="example-link" title="Passed Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/fd406bedf0bb3bdc4c2a718f49a3dd0f7aaa7556.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/fd406bedf0bb3bdc4c2a718f49a3dd0f7aaa7556.html">Open in a new tab</a>

 This dark gray text has a contrast ratio of 12.6:1 on the white background.